 |C ||Not considered ||<10 ||OR ||<100 |

 In CLL there is a familial risk, with approximately 3% of patients having a first-degree family member with CLL and a small number of families with several members suffering from CLL.
 In fact even in apparently ‘normal’ members (those with no clinical or blood-count evidence of CLL) of families with CLL there is a very high incidence of ‘subclinical’ CLL indicating a clear increase in risk.3 Familial CLL is not directly inherited and it appears that individuals probably inherit a predisposition to develop CLL, although no specific gene has been identified to date.
-Several genes have been implicated as ...
+Several genes have been ...